-I welcome your interest in the University of Hull and am delighted that you are considering applying for the post of Professor and Head of the School of Histories, Languages and Cultures in the Faculty of Arts, Cultures and Education at what is an exciting time for the University of Hull.
+I welcome your interest in the University of Hull and am delighted that you are considering applying for the post of Professor of Contemporary Slavery at what is an exciting time for the University of Hull.

 The University's vision emphasises the pursuit of excellence.
 Our plans are bold, ambitious and investment driven.
 They build on a proud heritage of academic achievement over almost 90 years, while clearly positioning Hull as a forward-looking and engaged university that contributes proactively towards creating and shaping a better future through its passion for advancing knowledge, education and empowering people.
 We pursue our academic endeavours in the international arena, while at the same time being strongly positioned as an anchor institution in our local and regional communities.
-A key objective is to enhance the University's stature and reputation as it navigates the fast-changing challenges of the higher education landscape.
+A key objective is to enhance the University's stature and reputation as it navigates the fastchanging challenges of the higher education landscape.